stosem/pebble-wf-Piano/README.md

-What is the sound of time?
+What is the sound of Time?
 Now you can see it.

 The first piano row is for showing hour.
 Bottom - minutes.